evidentlyai/evidently/docs/book/tests-and-reports/get-reports.md

 Reports contain interactive visualizations inside the HTML, so large reports might take time to load.
 In this case, downsample your data.
 {% endhint %}

 **JSON**.
 You can get the results of the calculation as a JSON.
-It is best for test automation and integration in your prediction pipelines.
+It is best for automation and integration in your prediction pipelines.

 To get the JSON: